kasparas-ban/torch-server/README.md

 ## Testing

 Testing basic CRUD operations on the server requires a test database.
-With the following comand Docker initializes this test database
+There are two ways to setup the database and run the tests.

+The default way requires no involvment from the user and works by automatically creating, launching, and removing a Docker container that contains the database.
+Run it with the usual command for go tests:

+`go test ./tests`

+Container setup, however, does take some time (>30s).
+To avoid waiting everytime a test is run, you can lauch a Docker container locally and reuse it across different test runs.
+To setup and lauch the container run the following command

 `cd tests/ && docker compose up -d`